Wolfgang Praegler & Gudrun Mirbach-Praegler

 Please click on a photo for enlargement.
 The photo presentation will start automatically.
 Next or previous photos may also be selected manually.

-A selection of colourful small birds of Tanzania
+A selection of bigger aquatic birds in Tanzania